Most growth leaders are not short of ideas.

 Why Growth Feels Riskier Than It Should

-In many organisations, growth initiatives are treated like capital investments:
+In many organizations, growth initiatives are treated like capital investments:

 - Large upfront commitments.